sabegg2/Home_Sales/README.md

 <img src="images/q1.png" width=200>
 <img src="images/q1_graph.png" width=400>

-For these four years of data, there is not an obvious trend in average price of four-bedroom homes from year to year.
+For these four years of data, we don't have enough data to detect an obvious trend in average price of four-bedroom homes from year to year.

 2. What is the average price of a home for each year the home was built, that has three bedrooms and three bathrooms?